asror1/poom-bot/.github/ISSUE_TEMPLATE/refactor-suggestion.md

 ---
 name: Refactor Suggestion
-about: Repository / Code suggestion template
+about: Repository contents and structure improvement template
 title: "(refactor): Title describing the suggestion"
 labels: enhancement
 assignees: ''

 ---

-### Problem Statement
+**Which part of the repository can be improved?
+Why?**
 Ex.
-"The `README` file is missing a banner"
+"The pomodoro timer interface could be improved because it is not modular enough"

-### Benefit
+**What will be the benefit of refactoring this part of the repository?**
 Ex.
-"The repository is more welcoming when there is a banner"
+"The pomodoro timer code will be more readable and maintainable"

-### Potential Solution
+**What are the potential steps to achieve this benefit?**
 Ex.
-"Add a warm colored pixel art banner to `README`"
+"Extract some logic of the start method into `startWorkTimer` method and `startRestTimer` method"